garrettmflynn/escode/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-13-orange.svg?style=flat-square)](#contributors)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-The [Brains@Play] **ESCode** project is a collection of ECMAScript libraries intended to further the Web as a **Universal Development Engine** by allowing you to create and share Web Components that naturally compose into larger applications.
+The [Brains@Play] **ESCode** project is a collection of ECMAScript libraries intended to further the Web as a **Universal Development Engine** by allowing you to program and share composable web applications using [any WebAssembly-supported language](https://www.fermyon.com/wasm-languages/webassembly-language-support).

 **escode** implements the [ES Components] specification to allow you to define special properties on a hierarchy of reactive objects.